 Tailor-made Tour 16 days from £3795 per person

-Places Visited: Kochi, Kodungallur, Cheruthurthy, Wayanad, Nagarhole National Park, Tellicherry, Valiyamparamba Riceboat Cruise, Neeleshwaram, Kozhikode
+Places Visited: Cochin, Kodungallur, Cheruthurthy, Wayanad, Nagarhole National Park, Tellicherry, Valiyamparamba Riceboat Cruise, Neeleshwaram, Kozhikode

 Comparatively few travellers make it to north Kerala, but those who do invariably return feeling like they’ve struck gold.
 Boasting miles of exquisite, empty beaches, unseen backwaters and soaring mountains draped in forest and spice plantations, the region is home to a profusion of exotic wildlife, including tigers and huge herds of elephant.
 It’s also the crucible of Kerala’s distinctive music and dance traditions, and the best place to experience them in their authentic contexts.